Commercial Building Types

 Owners usually get the best value from commercial construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-1. Program Definition And Preconstruction Planning
+1. Program Definition, Georgetown Site Review, And Preconstruction Planning With Williamson County Market Pricing

-2. Permit And Procurement Alignment
+2. City Of Georgetown Permit Coordination And Procurement Alignment For Long-lead Trade Packages

-3. Field Execution Across Site, Shell, And Interiors
+3. Field Execution Across Site, Shell, And Interiors With Active Look-ahead Scheduling

-Field Execution Across Site, Shell, And Interiors is treated as a decision gate, not a box-checking exercise.
+Field Execution Across Site, Shell, And Interiors With Active Look-ahead Scheduling is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.